Shruti78/FocusFlow/README.md

 # FocusFlow
-A basic to-do app built with Flutter.
+A task manager application that is built with Flutter.
 This app has add/delete/update functinality with search for any existing to-do item in the app.